West Bank: Key Information & Historical Context

 RESTRICTIONS ON PALESTINIAN MOVEMENT

-There are almost 800 Israeli military checkpoints and other obstacles, which make it difficult and dangerous for Palestinians to travel from one place to another in the West Bank—again, an area smaller than Delaware—to visit family or friends, go to school, work, the doctor, making it impossible for Palestinians to lead a normal life.
+There are almost 800 Israeli military checkpoints and other obstacles, which make it difficult and dangerous for Palestinians to travel from one place to another in the West Bank (again, an area smaller than Delaware) to visit family or friends, go to school, work, or the doctor — making it impossible for Palestinians to lead normal lives.

-Israel has also built hundreds of miles of roads and highways which provide access for of Israeli settlers in the West Bank.
-Israelis can travel freely on their own “bypass roads” which have been built on Palestinian land to connect illegal Israeli settlements to major metropolitan areas inside Israel.
+Meanwhile, Israel has built hundreds of miles of roads and highways to provide access for of Israeli settlers in the West Bank.
+Israelis are able to travel freely on their own “bypass roads” which have been built on Palestinian land to connect illegal Israeli settlements to major metropolitan areas inside Israel.

 CHANGES TO THE SIZE AND BORDERS OF THE WEST BANK